beeware/briefcase/README.rst

 Broadly supports Python 3.
 Note: exact versions supported vary depending on the platform being targeted.

 Start using Briefcase with the `Getting Started`_ guide.
+This is a great place to start if this is your first time working with this project, or if you'd like to run through a tutorial.

 .. _Getting Started: https://briefcase.readthedocs.io/en/latest/tutorial/getting-started.html

 Quickstart
 -------------

 A quickstart guide can be found at `Quickstart`_.
+Choose this option if you feel familiar with how this project works.

 Documentation
 -------------